-Some of the option boards mounted in the Model 1084A/B/C series clocks have screw terminals instead of BNC connectors to connect wiring.
-To mount wiring to screw terminals, prepare the twisted pair cable by stripping back at least 1/4" of the insulation and any shielding; DO NOT tin the bare wire.
-Tighten the screws down on the wire.
+Some of the option boards mounted in the Model 1088B have screw terminals instead of BNC connectors to connect wiring.
+To mount wiring to screw terminals, prepare the twisted pair cable by stripping back at least 1/4" of the insulation and any shielding; DO NOT tin the bare wire with solder.
+Tighten the screw down on the wire.
 Do not ground the shield to the Arbiter clock, rather ground it at the receiving end.